Dogsticks logo

 There's no movement I don't enjoy in this piece, but the most generally celebrated, after the Grosse Fuge, is the fifth, the Cavatina.
 It's up there with the second movement of Schubert's Quintet as one of the great musical testaments to sorrow.
 As in the "Hammerklavier" piano sonata, though, anguish is finally conquered by ruthless intellectual will: the Fuge is surely the single loudest movement in the canon of chamber music.

 I have two recordings of this, both by the Lindsay Quartet.
-The first is good; the second is better still, with intensity and dynamics notched up to the max.
+The first, from 1987, is good, but the one from 2001 is better still, with intensity and dynamics notched up to the max.

 Symphony in E Flat (No. 3, "Eroica") (Op.
 55)

-As is common knowledge, Beethoven originally dedicated the symphony to Napoleon, only to retract the dedication when the latter declared himself Emperor.
+Beethoven originally dedicated this symphony to Napoleon, only to retract the dedication when the latter declared himself Emperor.
 It's both a public and a private piece of music - a declaration of support for the humanitarian ideals (if not the practice) of the French Revolution, but also a statement of defiance of fate's cruelty to him personally.

 For me, this is the single most moving of Beethoven's symphonies (excepting the Adagio of the Ninth).
 It tells the listener everything they need to know about the composer's despair and subsequent psychological renewal - finishing, as it does, with a set of variations that, in tone, presages the still grittier closing movements of the "Hammerklavier" sonata and the Quartet Op.
 130.